ayakakawabe/ayakakawabe/README.md

 ## Hi there 👋

 - 💜 INTJ personality.
-- 🕊️ I am trying to be a morning person.
+- 🕊️ I'm trying to be a morning person.

 ### 📚 Learning :